tillitis/tkey-verification/README.md

    cp ../tillitis-key1-apps/apps/signer/app.bin ./internal/appbins/bins/main.bin
    ```

-6. Build the `tkey-verification` tool with the signer-app tag to use
+6. Build the `tkey-verification` tool with the signer tag to use when
-   when provisioning a verification using `remote-sign`, and the test
+   provisioning a verification using `remote-sign`, and the test file
-   file which contains public key(s) for vendor signing/verify.
-Also
+   which contains public key(s) for vendor signing/verify.
+Also build
-   build CA, server, and client certs:
+   CA, server, and client certs:

    ```
    % make DEVICE_SIGNERAPP_TAG=main SIGNING_PUBKEYS_FILE=test-vendor-signing-pubkeys.txt